jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/assembly.rst

     * This script is by no means the only way one could write an assembler
     * Its presentation serves to show the simplicity of such an assembler
+    * It facilitates the additional layer of abstraction

 * A series of constants are used to simplify the code